What is a cataract?

 - are over the age of 50 and having difficulty focusing on objects up close.

 - do not qualify for laser vision correction, such as LASIK, because you are either too farsighted or too nearsighted.

 - are tired of wearing bifocals or progressives lenses for both reading and distance vision

 You may be a candidate for cataract surgery if you

 - are noticing decreased night vision, impaired depth perception, and increased color distortion

-If you would like more information on Cataract Surgery or need to schedule an assessment, Call us at (760) 729-7101
+To request more information on Cataract Surgery or to schedule an assessment, Call us at (760) 729-7101.